mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/manage-hybrid-exchange-recipients-with-management-tools.md

 An updated version of the Exchange Management Tools can eliminate the need for running Exchange server if all of the following are true:

-- You have migrated all mailboxes and public folders to Exchange Online
+- You have migrated all mailboxes and public folders to Exchange Online.
-- Use AD for recipient management and Azure AD Connect for synchronization
+- Use AD for recipient management and Azure AD Connect for synchronization.
-- You don't use/require the on-premises Exchange admin center or Exchange Role-Based Access Control (RBAC)
+- You don't use/require the on-premises Exchange admin center or Exchange Role-Based Access Control (RBAC).
-- Are comfortable with using only Windows PowerShell for recipient management
+- Are comfortable with using only Windows PowerShell for recipient management.
-- You don't require auditing or logging of recipient management activity
+- You don't require auditing or logging of recipient management activity.
-- You are running only one Exchange server and only for recipient management purposes
+- You are running only one Exchange server and only for recipient management purposes.
 - Want to manage recipients without running any Exchange servers.

 > [!WARNING]